Hantzsch Island: Geography

 The island is small and dome-shaped.
 Its habitat is characterized by coastal cliffs, grassy slopes, and a rugged shoreline.

 Fauna

 Hantzsch Island is a Canadian Important Bird Area (#NU025), an International Biological Program site, and a Key Migratory Terrestrial Bird Site (NU Site 49).
-Notable bird species include Black-legged Kittiwake, Thick-billed Murre, and Colonial Waterbirds/Seabirds.
+Notable bird species include black-legged kittiwakes, thick-billed murres, northern fulmars, and other colonial waterbirds and seabirds.

-Beluga whales, Bearded seal, Ringed seal, Harp seal.
-Polar bears, and Walrus frequent the area.
+Beluga whales, bearded seal, ringed seal, harp seal, polar bears, and walrus frequent the area.

 History

 The island is named in honour of Bernhard Hantzsch, a German ornithologist and Arctic researcher.